Xaque8787/m3uparser/README.md

 **`REFRESH_LIB`** True or false, depending on your preference.

 If you do not have a Jellyfin server set up, but would like a easy way to get one set up, checkout the branch of this repo for an automated setup https://github.com/Xaque8787/m3uparser/tree/ezpztv

+### THREADFIN INTEGRATION;   TF_HOST, TF_PORT, TF_USER, TF_PASS

+If you have Threadfin setup and want to refresh the m3u/xmltv data when the script is run/re run, then supply the ip:port username and password to the appropriate env variables.

 ### CLEAN_SYNC